Dave-team/Knowledge-base/Principles.md

     - Be grateful if the body and what we can do with it because one day well no longer be able to
 - Life is short:
     - You only live once, but if you do it right, once is enough
-    - Life is a test and a game – don’t take things too seriously and have fun - nobody gets out alive anyway
+    - Life is a test and a game – don’t take things too seriously and have fun - nobody gets out alive anyway and I'm really not the centre of the universe
     - The days are long but the decades are short
     - Life passes most people by while they’re making plans for it
     - Work to live, don’t live to work.